EvoMesh: Adaptive Physical Simulation with Hierarchical Graph Evolutions: Method

-To address these issues, we propose the AMP layer, which employs a more flexible aggregation function to facilitate anisotropic feature propagation within each message-passing hierarchy.
-Instead of directly summing the edge features, AMP exploits learnable parameters $\phi^w:\mathbb{R}^{F^e} \rightarrow \mathbb{R}$ to predict the importance weight of edge feature $\mathbf{\hat{e}}_{ij}$ to node $v_i$:
+To differentiate the contributions of neighboring nodes, the AMP layer employs learnable parameters $\phi^w$ to predict the anisotropic importance weight of edge feature $\mathbf{\hat{e}}_{ij}$ with respect to node $v_i$.
+These weights are then normalized across the neighborhood of $v_i$ using a softmax function:

-To ensure that the coefficients are easily comparable across different nodes, we normalize them using the softmax function across all choices of $j$:

 The normalized coefficients are used to compute a linear combination of the corresponding edge features.
 This linear combination serves as the final input for the node update function $\phi^v$ given node feature $\mathbf{v}_i$: